wellatleastitried/yfile/README.md

 # yfile

-Reimplementation of the "file" command with yara rules
+Reimplementation of the "file" command with yara rules to scan for malware signatures and other patterns.

+## Requirements

+### Development
+- `just`